Coup allegations and rival claims to the presidency deepen Haiti’s crisis

 On Monday, opponents seeking to end the rule of President Jovenel Moïse declared Supreme Court Judge Joseph Mécène Jean-Louis as interim president.
 The move came a day after Moïse said authorities had arrested 23 people linked to a failed coup to install a different Supreme Court judge, Yvcikel Dabresil.
 Dabresil was arrested early Sunday.

-“The coup failed,” Foreign Minister Claude Joseph told The Washington Post Monday.
-“To our brothers in the opposition, our message is, be patient.
+“The coup failed,” Foreign Minister Claude Joseph told The Washington Post on Monday.
+“To our brothers in the opposition, our message is: Be patient.
 Wait your turn and use legal means.”

 The sides are embroiled in a long-running dispute over the length of Moïse’s term.
 The opposition says it ended Sunday.
 Moïse says he has another year.